Table of Contents

 GCP Pricing Calculator

 Wow, we’ve covered a lot of information in this article!
-If you’re feeling overwhelmed by all of the different types of services and pricing models offered by GCP, don’t worry – you’re not alone.
+If you’re feeling overwhelmed by all of the different types of services and GCP pricing models, don’t worry – you’re not alone.
 But the good news is, there’s an easy way to get a handle on your projected costs.

 Enter the GCP Pricing Calculator.
 This handy tool allows you to see how much you can expect to spend on your GCP services, based on your usage.
 Simply select the services you plan on using, specify your estimated usage, and voila – you’ll get a detailed estimate of your costs.
 You can also use APIs to extrapolate useful data and gain estimates for predicted costs.